Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: Background continued. Subtleties

-\ssec{On $\fk$ and $\fpo$} Observe that although $\fh_I(n;\un)$ is well defined, \textbf{there is no Lie algebra} $\fpo_I(n;\un)$.
-Indeed, the bracket should be antisymmetric, i.e., alternate, while $\{x_i,x_i\}_{I}=1$, not 0.
-Only $\fh_\Pi(2n;\un)$ has it; \textit{this} nontrivial central extension is a correct direct analog of the complex Poisson Lie (super)algebra $\fpo(2n|0)$.
+Observe that $\fpo_I(n;\un)$, a~central extension of the Lie algebra $\fh_I(n;\un)$, \textit{is not a~Lie algebra}.
+Indeed, the bracket should be anti-symmetric, i.e., alternate, while $\{x_i,x_i\}_{I}=1$, not 0, so $\fpo_I(n;\un)$ is a~\textit{Leibniz} algebra, not Lie algebra.
+Only $\fh_\Pi(2n;\un)$ has an analog of the familiar central extension; \textit{this} nontrivial central extension is a~correct direct analog of the complex Poisson Lie (super)algebra $\fpo(2n|0)$.